Lana Del Rey: 2022–present: Did You Know That There's a Tunnel Under Ocean Blvd, Stove and companion album

 On May 19, 2023, Del Rey released her popular unreleased song "Say Yes to Heaven" as a single, having previously written and recorded it in November 2013, planning to include it in Ultraviolence, before cutting it.
 Parts of the song were leaked on August 15, 2016, and released on Spotify by others impersonating Del Rey.
 On May 26, 2023, Taylor Swift released a remix of "Snow on the Beach", featuring "more" Lana Del Rey, along with the Til Dawn edition of her album Midnights, due to demand from fans wanting Del Rey to have a verse in the song, when in the original she only had backing vocals.
 On July 20, 2023, Del Rey was spotted pouring coffee and chatting with customers at a Waffle House in Florence, Alabama, in full employee uniform complete with her own "Lana" name tag.
 Del Rey later explained about the situation that after a few hours there the servers asked if she wanted a shirt, to which Del Rey said yes.
 While wearing her uniform, the Waffle House manager asked her to serve a regular customer.
 In 2023, Del Rey embarked on a promotional tour which lasted until 2025.

 On October 20, 2023, Del Rey featured in Holly Macve's single "Suburban House".
 Macve shared that the two artists had originally crossed paths in 2017 and that she was a "big fan of [Lana's] music".
-On November 10, 2023, Del Rey earned 5 nominations to the 2024 Grammy Awards, which include Album of the Year and Best Alternative Music Album for Did You Know That There's a Tunnel Under Ocean Blvd, Song of the Year and Best Alternative Music Performance for "A&W", and Best Pop Duo/Group Performance for "Candy Necklace" with Jon Batiste.
+On November 10, 2023, Del Rey earned 5 nominations at the 2024 Grammy Awards, which included Album of the Year and Best Alternative Music Album for Did You Know That There's a Tunnel Under Ocean Blvd, Song of the Year and Best Alternative Music Performance for "A&W", and Best Pop Duo/Group Performance for "Candy Necklace" with Jon Batiste.
 She was hired as the face for the Skims 2024 Valentines Day Collection.